EFANet: Exchangeable Feature Alignment Network for Arbitrary Style Transfer: Experimental Results

-\paragraph{Ablation Study} Here we evaluate the impacts of common feature learning and the proposed style-content fusion mode.
 Common feature disentanglement during joint analysis plays a key role in our approach.
-Its importance can be evaluated by disabling the feature exchange loss, which prevents the network to learn exchangeable features.
-As shown in Figures~\ref{Fig:ablation_loss}(a-b), without this loss term, the color distribution and texture patterns in the result image no longer mimic the target style image.
-In comparison, our proposed model yields a much more favorable result; see Figure~\ref{Fig:ablation_loss}(c).
+Its importance can be evaluated by removing the Feature Exchange block and disabling the feature exchange loss, which prevents the network to learn exchangeable features.
+As shown in Figure~\ref{Fig:teaser_comparison}, for the ablated model without common features, the color distribution and texture patterns in the result image no longer mimic the target style image.
+Visually, our full model yields a much more favorable result.
+We also compares the perceptual losses over 100 test images for both the baseline model (i.e. our model without common features) and our full model.
+As reported in Table~\ref{tab:p_loss}, the style loss of our full model is significantly improved over the baseline, demonstrating the effectiveness of common features.

+To verify the effect of \emph{whitening operation} functioned on content features, we remove learnable matrices $W_{whi}$ at all scales to see how the performance changes.
+As shown in Figure~\ref{Fig:ab_whiting_loss}, without the purified operation and \emph{whitening loss}, the baseline model blurs the overall contours with yellow blobs.
+In constrast, our full model better matches the target style to the content image and preserves the spatial structures \& style pattern consistency, yielding more visually pleasing results.
+This proves that the proposed operation enables the content features to be more compatible with the target styles.

-The proposed fusion mode is evaluated by replacing it with two alternatives while fixing the other parts.
-One choices are fusing like AdaIN~\cite{Huang2017ArbitraryST, Huang2018MultimodalUI} and concatenation like Lee et al.~\cite{Lee2018DiverseIT}.
-The comparison shown in Figure~\ref{Fig:ablation_fusion} demonstrates that only our fusion mode can effectively remove the rich colors from the content image, leading to better stylization result with respect to the input style.
+The multi-scale strategy is evaluated by replacing the full model with an alternative model that only fuses content and style at $relu\_4$ layer while fixing the other parts.
+The comparison shown in Figure~\ref{Fig:ab_multi_scale} demonstrates that the multi-scale strategy is more successful in capturing the salient style patterns, leading to better stylization results.

-\paragraph{Applications} We demonstrate the flexibility of our model using three applications.
+\paragraph{Applications} We demonstrate the flexibility of our model using two applications.
 All these tasks are completed with the same trained model without any further fine-tuning.

 Being able to adjust the degree of stylization is a useful feature.
-In our model, this can be achieved by blending between stylized feature map $R_{s \rightarrow c}^{fusion}$ and reconstructed feature map $R_{c \rightarrow c}^{fusion}$ before feeding the result to the decoder.
-That is, we have:
+In our model, this can be achieved by blending between the stylized feature map $f_{cs}$ and the VGG-based feature $f_c$ before feeding to the decoder, which is:

 By definition, the network outputs the reconstructed image $I_{c \rightarrow c}$ when $\alpha=0$, the fully stylized image $I_{s \rightarrow c}$ when $\alpha=1$, and a smooth transition between the two when $\alpha$ is gradually changed from 0 to 1; see Figure~\ref{Fig:application_tradeOff}.